-Architectural Forum by Jason and Nadine Davies, was established in 1988 and has since strived to offer the best architectural salvage at a very competitive price.
-We are proud to offer honest, friendly advice and assistance whatever you may be looking for.
+The Architectural Forum Ltd by Jason and Nadine Davies, was established in 1988 and has since strived to offer the best architectural antiques at a very competitive price.
+We are proud to offer honest, friendly advice and assistance, whatever you may be looking for.

 Once the salvage is removed, they are taken to one of our premises for restoration.
-Restoration and refurbishment of all iron items, including cast iron fireplace inserts, fixtures and fittings, and cast iron radiators, is done at our Southgate Road workshop.
+Restoration and refurbishment of all iron items, including cast iron fireplace inserts, fixtures and fittings, and cast iron radiators, is done at our workshop in Hertfordshire.
 Reclaimed stonework is repaired by Architectural Forum's in-house mason.
 Wooden items are repaired and re-polished, and some may be repurposed or re-crafted into a new item.
 Old, redundant, Victorian window frames, for example, are up-cycled into charming, large mirrors by glazing them with new mirror glass.

 Architectural Forum also has a network of specialist craftspeople who can assist in the restoration of other items, for instance, replacing broken globe lanterns in early Victorian street lamps.